andrew/ultimate-awesome/README.md

 - [awesome-linkeddata](https://github.com/nandana/awesome-linkeddata) - A list of tools for publishing and consuming Linked Data.
 - [awesome-nan](https://github.com/nanlabs/awesome-nan) - This is a curated list of all the Open Source examples and projects we have at NaNLABS.
 - [awesome-abdomen](https://github.com/neheller/awesome-abdomen) - A curated list of anatomical features in the human abdomen and relevant open datasets.
+- [awesome-scientific-figure](https://github.com/nehSgnaiL/awesome-scientific-figure) - A curated list of scientific figures in research papers.
 - [awesome-cobots](https://github.com/neka-nat/awesome-cobots) - A list of awesome collaborative robots.
 - [awesome-chemical-data](https://github.com/neo-chem/awesome-chemical-data) - Curated list of known efforts in collecting and/or curating of chemical/materials data .
 - [awesome-neuroimaging](https://github.com/NPACore/awesome-neuroimaging) - Exploring, organizing, and analysing neuroimages (MR focus).